digitalocean/terraform-provider-digitalocean/docs/resources/app.md

  - `alert` - Describes an alert policy for the app.
      * `rule` - The type of the alert to configure.
 Top-level app alert policies can be: `DEPLOYMENT_FAILED`, `DEPLOYMENT_LIVE`, `DOMAIN_FAILED`, or `DOMAIN_LIVE`.
      * `disabled` - Determines whether or not the alert is disabled (default: `false`).
+ - `ingress` - Specification for component routing, rewrites, and redirects.
+     * `rule` - Rules for configuring HTTP ingress for component routes, CORS, rewrites, and redirects.
+         - `component` - The component to route to.
+Only one of `component` or `redirect` may be set.
+             * `name` - The name of the component to route to.
+             * `preserve_path_prefix` - An optional boolean flag to preserve the path that is forwarded to the backend service.
+By default, the HTTP request path will be trimmed from the left when forwarded to the component.
+             * `rewrite` - An optional field that will rewrite the path of the component to be what is specified here.
+This is mutually exclusive with `preserve_path_prefix`.
+         - `match` - The match configuration for the rule
+             * `path` - The path to match on.
+                 - `prefix` - Prefix-based match.
+         - `redirect` - The redirect configuration for the rule.
+Only one of `component` or `redirect` may be set.
+             * `uri` - An optional URI path to redirect to.
+             * `authority` - The authority/host to redirect to.
+This can be a hostname or IP address.
+             * `port` - The port to redirect to.
+             * `scheme` - The scheme to redirect to.
+Supported values are `http` or `https`
+             * `redirect_code` - The redirect code to use.
+Supported values are `300`, `301`, `302`, `303`, `304`, `307`, `308`.
+         - `cors` - The [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policies of the app.
+         	* `allow_origins` - The `Access-Control-Allow-Origin` can be
+             - `exact` - The `Access-Control-Allow-Origin` header will be set to the client's origin only if the client's origin exactly matches the value you provide.
+             - `prefix` -  The `Access-Control-Allow-Origin` header will be set to the client's origin if the beginning of the client's origin matches the value you provide.
+             - `regex` - The `Access-Control-Allow-Origin` header will be set to the client's origin if the client’s origin matches the regex you provide, in [RE2 style syntax](https://github.com/google/re2/wiki/Syntax).
+           * `allow_headers` - The set of allowed HTTP request headers.
+This configures the `Access-Control-Allow-Headers` header.
+           * `max_age` - An optional duration specifying how long browsers can cache the results of a preflight request.
+This configures the Access-Control-Max-Age header.
+Example: `5h30m`.
+           * `expose_headers` - The set of HTTP response headers that browsers are allowed to access.
+This configures the `Access-Control-Expose-Headers` header.
+           * `allow_methods` - The set of allowed HTTP methods.
+This configures the `Access-Control-Allow-Methods` header.
+           * `allow_credentials` - Whether browsers should expose the response to the client-side JavaScript code when the request's credentials mode is `include`.
+This configures the `Access-Control-Allow-Credentials` header.

 A spec can contain multiple components.